manuelgilm/data_science-portafolio/README.md

 # Data Science Portafolio

-Data science repository where I show Machine Learning and data scientist projects overall.
+	Data science repository where I showcase Machine Learning and data scientist projects overall.
 These projects are done for learning purposes or for personal interests

 # Contents
 ## Python